Doug Davis (businessman): Career

 Davis served as a producer of American Dreamers: Voices of Hope, Music of Freedom by John Daversa Big Band Featuring 53 DACA recipients, which was released in September 2018.
 The project received bipartisan support through endorsements from Nancy Pelosi, Kamala Harris and Lindsey Graham.
 The album won three Grammys: Best Large Jazz Ensemble Album; Best Arrangement, Instrumental or A Cappella; and Best Improvised Jazz Solo.
 In 2019, Davis served as a producer of Shoulder to Shoulder: A Centennial Tribute to Women's Suffrage by The Karrin Allyson Sextet, and The Omni American Book Club by the Brian Lynch Big Band which won the 2019 Grammy Award for Best Large Jazz Ensemble Album.
+Davis served as producer of Four Questions by Arturo O'Farrill and the Afro Latin Jazz Orchestra which won the 2021 Grammy Award for Best Latin Jazz Album.
+Davis served as producer of Fandango at the Wall in New York by Arturo O'Farrill and the Afro Latin Jazz Orchestra, which won the 2023 Grammy Award for Best Latin Jazz Album.
 Davis served as executive producer of the Aretha Franklin memorial concert and TV special Aretha!
-A Grammy Celebration for the Queen of Soul, which aired on CBS.
+A Grammy Celebration for the Queen of Soul which aired on CBS.

-In 2021, Davis produced New York's "We Love NYC: The Homecoming Concert" in Central Park’s Great Lawn for an estimated 60,000 people and global TV event broadcast by CNN in 200 countries and featured the performances of Andrea Bocelli, the New York Philharmonic, Jennifer Hudson, LL Cool J, Journey, Carlos Santana featuring Rob Thomas and others, which celebrated the city's emergence from the pandemic.
+In 2021, Davis produced New York's "We Love NYC: The Homecoming Concert" in Central Park's Great Lawn for an estimated 60,000 people and global TV event broadcast by CNN in 200 countries and featured the performances of Andrea Bocelli, the New York Philharmonic, Jennifer Hudson, LL Cool J, Journey, Carlos Santana featuring Rob Thomas and others, which celebrated the city's emergence from the pandemic.

 Philanthropy

-Davis sits on boards of the Clive Davis Institute of Recorded Music at New York University and Fuck Cancer.
+Davis sits on the Board of Directors of the UJA-Federation, the boards of the Clive Davis Institute of Recorded Music at New York University and Fuck Cancer.
 Davis serves on the entertainment committee for the annual Multiple Myeloma Research Foundation Gala and has chaired fundraising events for the Drug Policy Alliance and City of Hope National Medical Center.

 Davis was a founding board member of the Forum on Law, Culture & Society, a position he held for ten years.
 In 2016, Billboard magazine named Davis to its list of top philanthropists in music.